 Approach: The percent cover of sessile invertebrates is measured at the same time and in the same way as the percent cover of benthic macroalgae.
-For Wheeler North

-Reef to meet this performance standard the four-year running average of the percent cover of sessile invertebrates calculated from the current year and the three preceding years must not be significantly less than that of the reference reef with the lower four-year running average of sessile invertebrate cover.
+For Wheeler North Reef to meet this performance standard the four-year running average of the percent cover of sessile invertebrates calculated from the current year and the three preceding years must not be significantly less than that of the reference reef with the lower four-year running average of sessile invertebrate cover.

-Results: As described in section 5.0, sessile invertebrates and algae compete for space on the bottom and as a result, increases in the percent cover of one group are typically accompanied by decreases in the percent cover of the other (Figure 5.2.12).
+Results: As described in section 5.0, sessile invertebrates and algae compete for space on the bottom and as a result, increases in the percent cover of one group are typically accompanied by decreases in the percent cover of the other (Figure 5.2.39).
 This is the pattern that we have seen at Wheeler North Reef, Barn and San Mateo.
-The percent cover of sessile invertebrates at Wheeler North Reef in 2009 was about half that at the reference reefs, but increased nearly three-fold by 2012 as the percent cover of algae declined (Figure 6.2.3a vs. Figure 6.2.2a).
-The percent cover of sessile invertebrates and algae remained relatively constant from 2012 -2014, but changed dramatically in 2015 and 2016 as the percent cover of algae doubled while that of sessile invertebrates was halved.
+The percent cover of sessile invertebrates at Wheeler North Reef in 2009 was about half that at the reference reefs but increased nearly three-fold by 2012 as the percent cover of algae declined (Figure 6.2.3a vs. Figure 6.2.2a).
+The percent cover of sessile invertebrates and algae remained relatively constant from 2012 -2014 but changed dramatically in 2015 and 2016 as the percent cover of algae doubled while that of sessile invertebrates was halved.
 By contrast, the percent cover of sessile invertebrates remained relatively constant at Barn and San Mateo from 2009 to 2011 before decreasing sharply in 2012 (Figure 6.2.3a); the exact opposite pattern that was observed for the percent cover of macroalgae at these sites (Figure 6.2.2a).
 All three sites showed a sharp increase in the percent cover of sessile invertebrates in 2017 to ~ 40%.
-The cover of sessile invertebrates has remained at this level at the Wheeler North Reef through 2020, but declined at San Mateo and Barn to ~ 26% (Figure 6.2.3a).
-In 2020 the four-year running average of the percent cover of sessile invertebrates was higher at the Wheeler North Reef compared to San Mateo and Barn (Figure 6.2.3b).
-As a result, the Wheeler North Reef met this performance standard in 2020.
+The cover of sessile invertebrates has remained near this level at Wheeler North Reef through 2021, declined slightly to ~ 35% at San Mateo, and fluctuated substantially at Barn (Figure 6.2.3a).
+The greater fluctuation in sessile invertebrate cover at Barn mirrors the greater fluctuations in the area of medium-to-high adult giant kelp observed at this site (Figure 6.1.3).
+In 2021 the average of the percent cover of sessile invertebrates for 2018, 2019 and 2021 was higher at Wheeler North Reef compared to San Mateo and Barn (Figure 6.2.3b).
+As a result, Wheeler North Reef met this performance standard in 2021.

 Figure 6.2.3.
-Mean percent cover (± 1 standard error) of sessile invertebrates at Wheeler North Reef, San Mateo and Barn. (a) annual values for 2009 - 2020 and (b) 4-year running average.
+Mean percent cover (± 1 standard error) of sessile invertebrates at Wheeler North Reef, San Mateo and Barn. (a) annual values for 2009 - 2021 and (b) 3-year average for 2018, 2019 and 2021.
+2020 data was excluded due to reduced monitoring imposed by COVID-19 restrictions.